- Fee assured

 Affiliations / memberships

-Association of Breast Surgeons
+Associations of Breast Surgeons.

 British Association of Surgical Oncology